WeAreDevelopers-com/code100/puzzles/hidden-figures/index.md

 console.log(all);
 ```

-The result us `2050`.
+The result is `2030`.
 Would you have done it differently?

 <!-- enddetails -->